mmbman/Katagiri/1983-04-27-Blue-Cliff-Record-Case-44-Talk-2.md

 > “To shoot the bolt requires a ten-ton crossbow.”
 Hsueh Tou uses the ten-ton pull crossbow to explain this case: he wants you to see how Ho Shan helped people.
 If it’s a monstrous dragon or tiger or some other fierce beast, then you use this crossbow.
 If it’s a tiny bird or a creature of little consequence, of course you mustn’t use the crossbow lightly.

-Well, this everyday practice, knowing how to hit the bell, is really using a heavy ten-ton crossbow.
+Well, this everyday practice, knowing how to hit the bell, is really using a heavy, ten-ton crossbow.
 It means, very stable practice.
-No one asks you, no one orders you; but, it’s very stable.
+No one asks you, no one orders you, but it’s very stable.
 Just like using a ten-ton crossbow, it’s very stable, heavy.

 And then, what can you hit with this ten-ton crossbow?
-You have to hit enormous creatures, monstrous creatures.
+You have to hit the enormous creatures, monstrous creatures.
 But what is it?
 It is kind.
 It is exactly the same as a little creature, like a rabbit.
-That means, when you get up, get up.
+It means, when you get up, get up.
 When you wash your face, wash your face.
 That is a kind of little rabbit.
 But, don’t be careless.
 You cannot ignore this practice.

-So even though you hit the little rabbit, you have to use a ten-ton crossbow.
+So even though you hit a little rabbit, you have to use a ten-ton crossbow.
 At that time, your action becomes very magnanimous.
 Very tolerant.
 Very stable.
 Very straightforward.
 Very patient.
 Very compassionate.
 Very kind.
 Very intimate.
 Very friendly.
 Very directly intimate; directly become one.
-Very human warmness there.
+[Great] human warmness there.

 #### 1:09:58

 > “The old master of Elephant Bone Cliff rolled balls.”

 [The old master of] Elephant Bone Cliff means Zen Master Hsueh Feng.
-[He] always rolled balls when the new comer comes; that is the same way as this Ho Shan (or Mu P’ing?) did; exactly the same.
+[He] always rolled balls when a newcomer came; that is the same way as this Ho Shan (or Mu P’ing?) did, exactly the same.

 But if you read these Zen stories, then most Zen people try to imitate this way.
 Well, if you imitate, imitation is imitation, okay? *[He chuckles.]* Kind of [like] a koan.
 In order to solve the koan, sometimes Zen students imitate what a Zen Master did in the past. [...]
 Very dramatic: screaming, shouting, et cetera.
 Or sometimes throwing away books, or your hat, et cetera.
 But this is nothing but imitation.